 The ITIL Service View

-Many organisations undertake a variety of internal projects which deliver new or enhanced applications or systems into live usage within the organisation.
-A typical new system (or Product), delivered as part of a project might follow a lifecycle and branching model shown below.
+Many organizations undertake a variety of internal projects that deliver new or enhanced applications or systems into live usage within the organization.
+A typical new system or product, delivered as part of a project, might follow a lifecycle and branching model shown below.

-From an ITIL viewpoint, the Service Transition phase (e.g. into Live usage) is very important and one of the key measurements is the ongoing documentation and support processes to allow the system to be cost effectively maintained in the future.
-This recognises the reality that the initial development of most systems is 30% or less of the overall lifetime of a syste
+From an ITIL viewpoint, the service transition phase (e.g. into live usage) is very important and one of the key measurements is the ongoing documentation and support process that allow the system to be cost effectively maintained in the future.
+This recognizes the reality that the initial development of most systems is 30% or less of the overall lifetime of a syste